yjaaidi/Chaos/README.md

 Chaos will be accessible on http://chaos_ws_1.docker if you are using the [docker-gen-hosts tool](https://github.com/vincentlepot/docker-gen-hosts), it will also be accessible on http://chaos-ws.local.canaltp.fr

+In the same way , the database will be accessible at 'chaos_database_1.docker'.

 ## Tests

 The following commands for tests are also working in Docker environment, you just have to run before: